DevourTech/snapshotter/README.md

-# Snappy
+# Snapshotter

-Snappy is a Github Action which creates a snapshot tag using the commit SHA and the current timestamp.
+Snapshotter is a Github Action which creates a snapshot tag using the commit SHA and the current timestamp.

 ## Inputs